upf-gti/CGFrameworkStudent/README.md

 #### Configuring VSCode

-After the VSCode and the requirements for each platform are installed, the following extensions are needed to work with C++ code:
+After the VSCode and the requirements for each platform are installed **(the steps for each platform are mandatory!)**, the following extensions are needed to work with C++ code:

 ```
 C/C++